 Getting APM PMQ qualified via accredited project management courses is a wise investment for any project manager who is serious about their profession.
 Amongst other things, APM PMQ will teach you that project management is all about change management, whether you realise it or not.
 From the word go, every project is fraught with changes, which successful project managers will be able to take in their stride and make compensation for.
-The APM PMQ qualification will show you how they do this.
+The APM PMQ qualification (previously known as the APMP) will show you how they do this.

 Being able to deal with change is all about expecting the unexpected, managing risks and planning for them as well as having the confidence and flexibility to deal with change as it happens.
 The APM PMQ will teach you some of the golden rules for successful change management, all of which can be applied to a variety of situations, both in and out of work.

 - Start with the people: Changing anything will have to have a positive buy in from the people involved.
 This means you need to offer an all-inclusive package, which engages everyone from directors to janitors.
 The people who are most directly affected will need to buy in to your changes, otherwise they just will not stick.